Grilled Apples

 • Try different spices: Another great way to change up the flavor is by using different spices.
 Warm spices like cardamom, mace, allspice, and nutmeg are all great choices.
 You can also add a touch of black pepper, salt, or turmeric to try something different.

 • Make them savory: Believe it or not, these work as a savory application as well.
 Think about sauteed apples.
 Usually, for this option, I add another savory vegetable like butternut squash or cabbage.
-Then add your favorite seasoning blends, acids, and herbs.
+Then, add your favorite seasoning blends, acids, and herbs.

-• Sweet and salty: Go for a sweet and spicy application with a touch of center cut bacon or turkey bacon.
+• Sweet and salty: Go for a sweet and spicy application with a touch of center-cut bacon or turkey bacon.
 You could also add sliced sausage.

 Ways to Use Grilled Apples

-• Desserts: Naturally these make an amazing dessert on their own or with any of the toppings listed above.
+• Desserts: Naturally, these make an amazing dessert on their own or with any of the toppings listed above.
 This is how we eat them 99% of the time because they are just that good.

-• Salads: Cook these for about 8-10 minutes so that retain some of their texture.
+• Salads: Cook these for about 8-10 minutes so that they retain some of their texture.
 Then toss them in your favorite salad or slaw.

-• Salsa, compote, and chutney: Chop up these grilled apples and turn them into a fruit salsa, compote, or chutney.
-Leave off the sugar for a more savory application.
+• Salsa, compote, and chutney: Chop up these grilled apples and turn them into a fruit salsa, compote, or chutney.Leave off the sugar for a more savory application.

 • Cocktails: Muddle up some grilled apples to create really delicious fall cocktails and punches.